commadelimited/beginners-guide-to-django-rest-framework/article.md

 ```

 Keep in mind that while the DRF does enforce database integrity based on the properties of the Model, we're not setting any sort of security on who can access or use this form.
 Diving into security, logging in, and managing permissions is outside the scope of this article, but suffice it to say that [DRF does have functionality](http://www.django-rest-framework.org/api-guide/permissions) for allowing access to the Views you've been working with, and it's fairly trivial to set up.

+## Finishing up

+You've learned quite a lot about the Django Rest Framework now: how to use implement a web-viewable API which can return JSON for you, how to configure serializers to compose and transform your data, and how to use class based views to abstract away boilerplate code.
+The DRF has more to it than the few bits we were able to cover, but I hope you'll find it useful for your next application.